DAY 15

 -Hebrews 4:13

-After three days, the fish surfaced and spit Jonah out onto dry land.
-This time, Jonah obeyed God.
-He went to Nineveh and warned the people to turn from their sins.
-Jonah shared a powerful message: even though they had run far from God, God still loved them.
-Amazingly, the people of Nineveh believed Jonah and repented.
-Because of this, God spared their city.
+After three days, the fish rose to the surface and spit Jonah out onto dry land.
+This time, Jonah obeyed.
+He went to Nineveh and warned the people to turn from their sin and return to God.
+Jonah delivered a powerful message: even though they had run far from God, He still loved them and wanted to save them.

 DISCUSSION

 Why do you think Jonah chose to run away from God’s command instead of obeying Him?
-What can we learn from his initial response to God’s call?

 PRAY